abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

 * Provisioned throughput: read and write capacity values for the table.
 * Global secondary indexes (GSIs): A collection of GSIs, for each one, we need to specify its name, key schema, projection type and provisioned throughput.

 In this case, the line has been broken into several parts for readability given the length of this command.
-Pay special attention to the quotation of ```KeySchema``` property in ```--global-secondary-indexes``` parameter as it doesn't seem to follow the same pattern as other commands and also it's not very clear in the documentation as it lacks examples like this.
+Pay special attention to the quotation of ```KeySchema``` property in ```--global-secondary-indexes``` parameter.
+It doesn't seem to follow the same pattern as other commands and also it's not very clear in the documentation because it lacks examples like this.

 ```shell
 $ TABLE_NAME=dynamodb_test_lambda